 About the 1927 $2.5 Indian Head Quarter Eagle Gold Coin.

-As relatively fewer coins were struck prior to 1834, combined with their higher gold content (promoting melting for their bullion content), all of the early issues range from scarce to rare.
-The first issues were struck in 1796.
-Any proof date prior to 1856 is rare, and will command a premium in any condition.
-The quarter eagle denomination was officially discontinued in 1933 with the removal of the United States from the Gold Standard, although the last date of issue was 1929.
+Due to the lower mintage numbers and the fact that many earlier coins were melted for their bullion content, the pre-1834 issues are considered scarce to rare.
+Proof coins from dates prior to 1856 are particularly rare and command premium prices regardless of their condition.
+The quarter eagle denomination was officially discontinued in 1933 when the United States moved away from the Gold Standard, although the last date of issue was in 1929.

 SELL COINS NEAR ME – LAKE BLUFF